Orange Rili Shrimp (Neocaridina davidi)

 Because this is a deluxe selection, you may receive stronger colour than standard wild-type brown shrimp.
 Many keepers searching cherry shrimp for sale, cherry shrimp for sale uk, blue dream shrimp for sale uk, blue tiger shrimp for sale uk, or blue rili shrimp uk are really comparing different selectively bred lines of ornamental dwarf shrimp.
 Our random deluxe listing offers the excitement of receiving a quality Neocaridina morph without locking you into one exact colour line.

 Females are usually larger, rounder underneath, and more intensely coloured.
 Mature females may show a visible “saddle” behind the head before breeding.
 Males are slimmer, more transparent, and often less saturated in colour.
-If you are comparing randomly selected deluxe freshwater shrimp vs cherry shrimp, the answer is simple: cherry shrimp are one colour form within the same broader Neocaridina group.
-Likewise, randomly selected deluxe freshwater shrimp vs blue velvet shrimp is mostly a colour-line comparison, while randomly selected deluxe freshwater shrimp or crystal red shrimp is a species and care-level comparison because crystal reds are Caridina and usually need softer, more controlled water.
+Compared with a single-colour cherry shrimp, this deluxe mix simply spans several colour forms within the same Neocaridina group.
+Compared with blue velvet shrimp it is mostly a colour-line difference, while compared with crystal red shrimp it is a species and care-level difference, because crystal reds are Caridina and usually need softer, more controlled water.

 If you are asking what can live with freshwater shrimp, start by thinking about mouth size and hunting instinct.
 Adult Neocaridina are peaceful and non-aggressive, but they are also small and vulnerable.
-That means the best randomly selected deluxe freshwater shrimp tank mates are species that ignore them, especially the babies.
+The best tank mates are species that ignore them, especially the babies.
 In many cases, shrimp-only tanks produce the best survival rate, but community tanks can work well if you choose carefully.

 Good options include small snails, Otocinclus, and very peaceful microfish.
-The common search shrimp and snails reflects a combination that usually works extremely well.
+The common pairing of shrimp and snails usually works extremely well.
 Nerite snails, ramshorns, and bladder snails share space without bothering shrimp.
 Otocinclus are among the safest fish choices once the tank is mature enough for them.
 Tiny rasboras may coexist with adults, though some shrimplets may still be eaten.

 Within Neocaridina lines, you can also keep them with other colour morphs such as Blue Mary Shrimp, Yellow Fire Shrimp, Orange Sakura Shrimp, and Super Red Sakura Shrimp.
 Just remember that mixed Neocaridina colonies may interbreed and produce lower-grade or wild-type offspring over time.

-Many buyers ask whether these are randomly selected deluxe freshwater shrimp safe with fish.
+Many buyers ask whether these shrimp are safe with fish.
 The honest answer is: safe with some fish, not all.
-The best randomly selected deluxe freshwater shrimp safe tank mates are tiny, calm species with little interest in hunting.
+The best, safest tank mates are tiny, calm species with little interest in hunting.
 Even then, babies are at risk.
 If you want the best shrimp for community tank setup, add dense moss, floating roots, and leaf litter so juveniles can hide.

 Avoid cichlids, puffers, larger barbs, loaches, goldfish, crayfish, and most predatory fish.
-These are not suitable randomly selected deluxe freshwater shrimp tank mates.
+These are not suitable tank mates.
 Even “peaceful” fish may snack on shrimplets.
 If your goal is breeding, skip fish altogether.

 | Species | Compatible? | Notes |